fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

 To ensure your wallet is ready for the Bridge application, verify the following:

 1. Your wallet is compatible with Fluence authentication methods
-2. You've added the Fluence network to your wallet's list of networks
+2. You've added the Fluence Network to your wallet's list of networks
 3. You've imported the FLT token, and it's visible in your wallet's token list

 Once you've ensured that your wallet can interact with the Fluence Network and obtained tokens for bridging, you can use the Bridge application to deposit tokens from Ethereum to Fluence and withdraw tokens from Fluence to Ethereum.